 Today very important, health related topic.
 Did you ever feel exhaustion, negativity, cynicism, or lack of energy related to your job for a long period of time?
 Or maybe you have headaches, problems with sleeping, chest pain, a feeling of breathlessness, or anger.
 All symptoms can be related to occupational burnout syndrome.
 Read this article to get more information about burnout syndrome before it will affect your health, relations, and life.

 First things first.
 I’m not a doctor.
 I’m a programmer like you are.
 The reason, why I write this article, is to share my knowledge about the burnout problem.
 Statistics are not clear.
-Some of them says that 70% of working adult people can be affected by burnout syndrome (not only in IT), some of them says that 25%.
+Some of them says that 70% of working adult people can be affected by burnout syndrome (not only in IT), but some of them also says that 25%.
 No matter what is true in last few years occupational burnout syndrome has more and more impact on our work and private life.
 More and more people feel stressed about work and they are not happy with what they do.
 So, it’s good to know, how we can prevent the occupational burnout and what we can do if this is our problem or problem of our relatives.

 What is occupational burnout syndrome?

 According to the WHO (World Health Organization) occupational burnout syndrome is not classified as illnesses or a medical condition, but it can have an impact on health.
 It is a group of symptoms or our body reactions linked to long-term stress related to work.
 Sometimes it’s also called as professional burnout.

 Let’s go through the most common symptoms of burnout syndrome.